sonjapeterson/sonja.codes/_posts/2019-06-20-fixing-flaky-tests-like-a-detective.markdown

 expect_reversed_alphabetical_order
 ```

-So here we have a test which goes to a page with a list of books, clicks on a “Sort” button, waits for the books to show up in that sorted order, then clicks again to reverse that order, and waits for the order to show up again.

-`expect_alphabetical_order` and `expect_reversed_alphabetical_order` are using Capybara's waiting finders to wait until the books show up in that particular order, so it seems like everything is good - we're waiting between each action and even if there's a delay, Capybara should just retry until the correct order shows up.
+Let's say that `expect_alphabetical_order` and `expect_reversed_alphabetical_order` are custom helpers we've implemented that use Capybara's waiting finders under the hood to wait until the books show up in that particular order.
+So this seems like it should work: we're waiting between each action and even if there's a delay, Capybara should just retry until the correct order shows up.
 But then this starts to flake.

-How is that possible?
-It has to do with events taking place in a different order than we expect.
+How does this happen?
 Consider the situation where we land on the books page, and the books just so happen to already be in the correct order.
+Then:
+1. We click on 'Sort'
+2. `expect_alphabetical_order` passes immediately
-We click on 'Sort' and then `expect_alphabetical_order` passes immediately, before the page has even started reloading with the books in the proper order, and so we move on to the next click on Sort.
-This results in basically a "doubleclick" effect, rather than the two separate page reloads we want, so the page just reloads once with the books in the ascending alphabetical order.
-And so we’ll never get to that reversed alphabetical order state
+3. We move on to click on 'Sort' again, but _before_ the page has even started reloading with the books from the first click on "Sort".

+This results in basically a "doubleclick" effect, rather than the two separate page reloads we want, so the page just reloads once with the books in the ascending alphabetical order, and we’ll never get to that reversed alphabetical order state.

-The solution here would be to wait on something besides the fact that the books are in the correct order to make sure that the first sort request has succeeded - maybe something shows up in the UI to indicate the sort order that wouldn’t be there until that request finishes.
-Then we can safely move on to the next step.
-An example of the "fixed" code:
+The solution here would be to wait on something besides the fact that the books are in the correct order to make sure that the first request has completed before we try to trigger the second one.
+Here's an example of how the fixed test might look:

 ``` ruby
 click_on "Sort"